What’s in your hall closet? Can you accurately answer this question? Really?

 4. Divide and conquer.

-Tricia and Jason at Simplicity in the South use dividers in their linen closet to keep sheets in place.
+Tricia and Jason at Simplicity in the South use dividers in their linen closet to keep sheets organized and in place.
 Dividers like this would also be perfect for towels, too.
 A stack won’t fall out of place when a divider has got its back.

 1. Unify the space with a color theme.